GSA/GSA-Acquisition-FAR-Buying-Guides-KPS/PARTICIPATING.md

 There are two main ways you can contribute to this project on GitHub: **forking the repository** and **submitting an issue**.
 Whether you want to suggest a change or share an idea, your input is valuable!

-## Option 1: Forking the Repository This is a test from Katherine Spivey.
+## Option 1: Forking the Repository Huzzah!
 Huzzah!

 Forking allows you to make direct contributions to the project by editing files, such as this `.MD` file.
 While it may seem complex at first, hopefully this guide makes it easier.
 We will do our best to continue improving these instructions.